backdrop-contrib/slick/docs/UPGRADE.md

     See below for details.
     If you modify **Slick Views** template, please review the breaking changes: https://cgit.drupalcode.org/slick_views/tree/README.md?h=7.x-3.x#n36

+7. If you were using Picture in Slick carousel, enable Picture integration at:

+   **/admin/config/media/blazy**

 ## MIGRATING SLICK (CUSTOM) MODULES FROM 2.x TO 3.x